JAEPO 2019: Konami, Sega, Taito, Bandai Namco & More

 WACCA (Marvelous) – A new rhythm game challenger is here, looking directly at MaiMai (and Sega’s Chunithm) in the process.
 This uses a cool-looking LED tunnel controller and circular screen; the JAEPO version also features three songs from musician Kenshi Yonezu (LMK if I have the wrong person linked).

-Whew, that’s all I’ve managed to collect for the moment.
-There is certainly more to talk about as the expo gets underway for a full day on Saturday, so check back!
+Whew, that’s all I’ve managed to collect for the moment from official posts and coverage by Game Watch in Japan.
+There is certainly more to talk about as JAEPO 2020 gets underway for a full general public day on Saturday, so check back!

 3 Comments »